ucdavis-informatics/pieval/README_Production_Mode.md

     reverse_urls:
       - 'http://localhost:5001/pieval'
 ```
-The URL to access the app once deployed on a server will be dependent on your hostname and other decistions you may have made.
+The URL to access the app once deployed on a server will be dependent on your hostname.

 ## Deployment Steps